dboio/gmwc-assets/js/os.wizard.md

 *.widget.prev(overrides)
 ```
 * `overrides` [array|plain object|event]

-Next call allows you to override two main properties.
+    Next and Previous calls allow overriding two main properties.
 The current event as `event` property and data that you may pass into the next or previous load.
 The data you add here extends the data from the original init, e.g. `os.widget.next(event, { override: 'data' })`.
 If you want to remove an exact data property, you need to set the properties value to `'removeThisProperty'`, e.g. `os.widget.next({ override: 'removeThisProperty' })`.

 ## Properties and Settings